-Maria Metodieva focuses on Family Economic Success among disadvantaged groups in Bulgaria.
-Her commitment is to maximize results for the Trust in this sphere and to help beneficiaries gain the skills and experience they need to find relevant employment and to support their families.
-The Trust approaches this challenging task by first building and sustaining valuable partnerships with leading businesses, as well as supporting programs that increase the employability of beneficiaries.
+Maria Metodieva focuses on the Family Economic Success program among disadvantaged groups in Bulgaria.
+Her commitment is to maximize results for the Trust in this sphere and to help beneficiaries gain the skills and experience they need to find relevant employment to support their families.
+The Trust approaches this challenging task by building and sustaining valuable partnerships with leading businesses as well as supporting programs that increase the employability of beneficiaries.
 Equally relevant are community projects and the promotion of legalized neighborhoods and home ownership.

-Prior to joining the Trust, Maria served as a Director of the Roma Program at Open Society Institute Sofia.
-Her areas of expertise include good governance, civil society development, strategic planning, ethnic minority integration, community development, public-private partnerships, and public policies for vulnerable groups.
+Prior to joining the Trust, Maria served as Director of the Roma Program at Open Society Institute in Sofia.
+Her areas of expertise include civil society development, strategic planning, ethnic minority integration, community development, public-private partnerships, and public policies for vulnerable groups.

-Iskra Stoykova supports the development of the Trust’s approach toward maternal and infant and well being for Bulgaria’s most impoverished citizens.
-Her responsibilities include outreach and identification of relevant local actors and similar programs of other donors, design and management of projects, and analysis and evaluation of the Trust’s initiatives and the applicability to Bulgarian context of successful models in the field.
+Iskra Stoykova supports the development of the Trust’s approach toward maternal and infant wellbeing among Bulgaria’s most impoverished citizens.
+Her responsibilities include design and management of projects, analysis and evaluation of the Trust’s initiatives, and applicability of successful models in the field to the Bulgarian context.

-Prior joining the TSA, Iskra acquired more than 10 years experience in design, management and evaluation of Roma community development programs implemented in Sofia’s largest Roma neighborhood – Fakulteta.
-For four years she was responsible for projects that aimed to improve access and quality of education for Roma children at the pre-school and primary level.
-Throughout the next six years, she managed the Early Childhood Development Program of the Health and Social Development Foundation and focused on the design, piloting and evaluation of integrated model of community-based services for pre-school education, parenting skills training, family planning for adolescents and individual case management for families at risk.
+Prior to joining TSA, Iskra acquired more than 10 years of experience in design, management, and evaluation of Roma community development projects.
+For four years, she was responsible for projects that aimed to improve access and quality of education for Roma children at the pre-school and primary level.
+Throughout the next six years, she managed the Early Childhood Development Program of the Health and Social Development Foundation and focused on the design, piloting, and evaluation of an integrated model of community-based services for pre-school education, parenting skills training, family planning for adolescents, and individual case management for families at risk.

 Iskra graduated from the American University in Bulgaria with BA degrees in Business Administration and Journalism and Mass Communication.
 She also holds a master’s degree in human rights from the University of Sarajevo and the University of Bologna.